waikittt/AttackGPT/README.md

 - 4 existing attacks from the TextAttack framework
 - A self-developed Bias Attack

+## Note:
+The implementation and evaluation of the adversarial attacks are not currently feasible since the API key for the GPT-3.5 model has expired.

 > This application was part of a final-year project which was collaboratively developed by a team of 3 students, guided by the expertise of 3 supervisors.

-## Note:
-The implementation of the adversarial attack is not currently usable since the API key for the GPT-3.5 model has expired.